SAFRAN-LAB/BBFMM2D/README.md

       The same step as described in 1.

-4. If you want to read matrix from file, and use your own kernel:
+4. If you want to read matrix from text file, and use your own kernel:

 	Go to `/examples/`, open `"H2_2D_MVP_input_from_file_myKernel.cpp"`.
     * To define your own kernel: